 View my location on a map by clicking here.

 Do you prescribe medication?

-No. Only psychiatrists or medical doctors can prescribe medication.
+No. Only psychiatrists, medical doctors, physicians assistants, or nurse practitioners can prescribe medication.

 How long and how often are the counseling sessions?